This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 Get a Look at These Spices

-This easy to pull together spice mix does the heavy lifting in this recipe.
+This easy-to-pull-together spice mix does the heavy lifting in this recipe.
 Pair it with fresh (or frozen) salmon, and you’re well on your way to a Taco Tuesday worth sharing on Instagram.

 I know the list seems long looking at it but it’s nothing you can’t find on Amazon or in the spice section of your favorite market.
-I’ve added the spices in easy to use shopping blocks from Amazon below but definitely shop local if you can!

 If you’re looking to save money buy your spices from the bulk bins, the amount you save is shocking.
 And the selection of spices is vast.
 Even in Alaska, you can find some exotic spices in the bulk bins.